-We’ve put together a list of potential 1 year MBA programs that may help you pursue new goals in less time.
-Keep in mind that the amount of time it takes you to earn your MBA may vary depending on factors like whether you’re a part-time or full-time student, and whether you’ve completed a program’s required prerequisites.
-For more information, check with the program you’re interested in!
+The following list of 1-year MBA programs may help you earn your degree in less time.
+However, while these are one-year MBA programs, the amount of time it takes you to earn your MBA may vary depending on factors like whether you’ve completed a program’s required prerequisites and meet work experience requirements.

 Emory University is a private research university based in Atlanta, Georgia.
 They are recognized for their graduate and professional schools, and Emory’s Goizueta Business School has been educating scholars for nearly 100 years.

 Emory’s Goizueta Business School offers a comprehensive one-year MBA program designed to span three semesters.
 Students pursue core courses over the summer, then spend two terms choosing electives that pertain to their personal and professional goals.
-Choose from 20 concentrations, including Decision Analysis, Corporate Finance, Operations Management, Real Estate, and Social Enterprise.

 Northwestern University is a private university with a focus on teaching, research, and student development.
 They offer three campus locations, with a main campus in Evanston, Illinois.